 I have compiled the following list of best travel destnations in India keeping in mind a few points.

 - Either I have visited the place in person, now or years back or I have this Indian destination cementing a place on my ever growing bucket list for unique cultural and natural wonders.

 - The destination needs to show something unique about India: be it outstanding culinary heritage (I love food and more often than not I travel to eat) or architectural wonder in forts or religious places.
 Favorite city breaks did make a place in the list of best places to travel in India.
 And nature trails too!
 Some of the places are UNESCO world heritage sites (India has 34 UNESCO World Heritage sites), so you get the drift.

-- We all know about the Taj Mahal and Goa and backwaters of Kerala.
+- We all know about the Taj Mahal and beautiful beaches Goa and backwaters of Kerala.
 In this blog-post, I have purposefully avoided the most frequented tourist destinations in India, instead tried to bring up slightly offbeat destinations, which are nonetheless well equipped with travel infrastructures.